Introduction and Overview

 2. Demonstrate mastery of at least 3 out of the 4 learning objectives.

-The week after the course and before April 4, I will hold office hours where you can come ask questions and get help on any R topic
+Every day after class (from 12 - 14), I will hold office hours where you can come ask questions and get help on any R topic

 Questions?